judo347/AAU-Notes/4-Semester/SPO - Languages and Compilers/01excercise/excercise.md

 #### 2. Make a drawing or description of the phases (internals) of a compiler (without reading the books or searching the Internet) – save this for comparison with your knowledge after the course.

-Remove junk -> rewrite things to be more efficient or remove fluff -> convert to assembly -> convert to binary.
+Check if syntax is correct -> Remove junk -> rewrite things to be more efficient or remove fluff -> convert to assembly -> convert to binary.

 #### 4. Create a list of language features group members would like in a new language.
 Are any of these features in conflict with each other?
 How would you prioritize the features?